konstructio/kubefirst/docs/tooling/argo/cwft-git.md

 Used by our github installations.

 ### git-checkout-with-gitops-ssh
-Used to checkout an `application` repo and `gitops` repo using SSH keys, used for example on our github type instalations.
+Used to checkout an `application` repo and `gitops` repo using SSH keys, used for example on our github type installations.

 ### git-commit-ssh